 If you’re like us this summer then you’ve got outdoor activities planned all season long.
 Beautiful days practically pull us out the door because we want to be basking in the ‘feel good’ vibes that nature sends us.

-July is a favorite month for a lot of us, with the warm summer sun and longer daylight hours offering us beautiful beach days, opportunities for long bike rides, cookouts with friends or family, outdoor games, celebrations, and more.
-With all this outdoor fun, it stands to reason that July is also UV (Ultraviolet) Safety Month.
-What better time than now to remind ourselves of the best ways to keep our bodies healthy and protected.
+Summer is a favorite season for a lot of us, with the warm sun and longer daylight hours offering us beautiful beach days, opportunities for long bike rides, cookouts with friends or family, outdoor games, celebrations, and more.
+We started with July as UV (Ultraviolet) Safety Month which was a great time to remind ourselves of the best ways to keep our bodies healthy and protected.
+These practices, however, are versatile and can be used anytime you find yourself outdoors!

 Cover Up Tips: Start Inside Before Going Outside